ManuelTechert/100-days-of-code/log.md

 **Today's Progress**:

-I continued with the intermediate algorithm sciprting.
+I continued with the intermediate algorithm scripting.
 Got a few left to solve.

 **Thoughts:**:

 Finished a lot of the algorithms, so I'm definitely making progress.

 Still, I'm feeling a bit tired today which causes a loss of focus.

+**Link to work:**:

+No link today.

+### Day 16: December 19, 2017

+**Today's Progress**:

+I finished the section "intermediate algorithm scripting" today and moved on to advanced algorithms.

+**Thoughts:**:

+Good progress so far, algorithms are a bit more "boring" as building projects.
+I hope I will get through them in a few days so I can start with the last projects of the Front-End-Certification.
+After the Certification, I guess there will be more room for projects of my own.

 **Link to work:**: